drea-wichman/cybersecurity-journey/personal-opsec-setup.md

 ## Network Security

 **VPN:** Proton VPN running 24/7 on all devices for traffic encryption and protection on public WiFi
+**IoT Network Isolation:** Separate network for IoT devices to isolate from primary devices

 ## Privacy Architecture